ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Yes
     - One drug
     - Not adherent
+    - 1 (0% increase)
     - 150 (does not change due to nonadherence)

-As simulants move age categories and change SBP, the **same percent increase in SBP** from initialization will be applied.
+As simulants move age categories and change SBP, the **same multiplier** from initialization will be applied.
 If simulant 1 in the table above ages into a new category and their raw SBP is now 145, their untreated SBP will be 145 * 1.12 = 162.4 regardless of their current treatment category.